InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/architecture/development-ci.rst

 .. epigraph::

-    Fragalysis Stack development procedures for Kubernetes deployment and the role of `Travis`_ in the Fragalysis Stack *CI* process.
+    Fragalysis Stack development procedures for Kubernetes deployment and the role of GitHub `Actions`_ in the Fragalysis Stack *CI* process.

-The OpenShift deployment of the Stack used **Jenkins** as the CI/CD build framework, relying on the container registry and build capabilities provided by OpenShift.
-Kubernetes has no registry as such and although you can install **Jenkins** it's role is diminished and it's of much less value than its OpenShift counterpart.

-Instead, in the Kubernetes world, without a clear CI/CD framework emerging, we have switched to relying on an external build process (**Travis**) to build, test and deploy the Fragalysis Stack container images.
+We rely on an external build process (**GitHub Actions**) to build, test and deploy the Fragalysis Stack container images.

-**Travis** is an external cloud-based service, free for open-source projects that is mature used by many to test and build software.
-It is programmed through the use of ``.travis.yml`` files placed in the root directory of GitHub projects.
+**GitHub Actions** are a built-in feature of GitHub repositories.

-We have added facilities to *chain* builds (for one Travis GitHub project to trigger another) using our `Trigger Travis`_ repository and to also deploy container images to the cluster using pre-deployed AWX Jobs using our `Trigger AWX`_ repository.
+We have added facilities to *chain* builds (for one GitHub repository to trigger another) using our custom `trigger-ci-action`_ GitHub Action and to also deploy container images to the cluster using pre-deployed AWX Template Jobs using our custom `trigger-awx-action`_ GitHub Action.

-Why not use **Jenkins**?

--   **Jenkins** is indeed powerful but it relies on *Agents* in order to run Jobs.
-Setting these agents up requires effort. **Travis** runs in the cloud where it has agents, of all kinds, that are simple and easy to configure.
--   **Jenkins** is a complex service with a need for persistence (volumes) that would eat away at the Kubernetes cluster in both CPU, disk and cost.
-    **Travis** does not require resources in the Kubernetes cluster
--   Job control in **Jenkins** is defined through the Groovy language.
-It's powerful but it's *yet another language* and its syntax is not the easiest to master. **Travis** is programmed in YAML, a syntax many are already familiar with.
-It is simple, and easy to read.
--   Management and configuration of the **Jenkins** server is not trivial and incurs management and maintenance costs. **Travis** needs no management.

 *****************************
 Fragalysis Stack Repositories